GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Polarization-Driven Outgoing Ray Prediction

-During the module-wise pre-training phase, we leverage $\mathcal{S}_{\parallel}$ and $\mathcal{S}_{\perp}$ to train the embedding layer, latent space expansion MLP, polarization component prediction module, and outgoing angle prediction module.
+During the module-wise pre-training phase, we leverage $\mathcal{S}_{\parallel}$ and $\mathcal{S}_{\perp}$ to initialize the embedding layer, latent space expansion MLP, polarization component prediction module, and outgoing angle prediction module.
+This phase is performed offline using simulation-generated single-reflection ray samples, where the incident angle, outgoing angle, and polarization-specific interaction coefficient are available from the ray geometry.
 Specifically, we adopt a greedy layer-wise training strategy.
-First, the $\Gamma_{\parallel,n}^{(1)}$ in $\mathcal{S}_{\parallel}$ was used to train the embedding layer, the latent space expansion MLP, and the lower branch of polarization component prediction module.
-Next, we froze their weights and use the $\Gamma_{\perp,n}^{(1)}$ in $\mathcal{S}_{\perp}$ to train the upper branch of the polarization component prediction module.
+First, $\Gamma_{\parallel,n}^{(1)}$ in $\mathcal{S}_{\parallel}$ is used to train the embedding layer, the latent space expansion MLP, and the lower branch of the polarization component prediction module.
+Next, we freeze their weights and use $\Gamma_{\perp,n}^{(1)}$ in $\mathcal{S}_{\perp}$ to train the upper branch of the polarization component prediction module.
 Finally, we freeze the parameters of all previously trained modules and use the label $\beta_n^{(1)}$ from $\mathcal{S}_{\parallel}$ and $\mathcal{S}_{\perp}$ to train the outgoing angle prediction module.
-Furthermore, when predicting the polarization components of $\Gamma_m^{(k)}$, we employ \gls{NMSE} as the loss function; when predicting the outgoing angle, we represent the angle as a tuple of $(\text{sin}, \text{cos})$ and leverage \gls{MSE} as the loss function:
+When predicting the polarization components of $\Gamma_m^{(k)}$, we employ \gls{NMSE} as the loss function; when predicting the outgoing angle, we represent each angle using its sine--cosine embedding, $(\sin\beta, \cos\beta)$.
+The embedding-space \gls{MSE} between the predicted and ground-truth angles is then defined as